fabi8bit/dinomizer_drf_pp5/README.md

 ### Manual Testing

-Each end point were manually tested using the Django Rest Framework HTML interface.They did not show any relevant issue during the backend development.
-Although during the frontend development some changes were necessary:
+Each API end point were manually tested using the Django Rest Framework HTML interface.They did not show any relevant issue during the backend development.
+Although during the frontend development some changes were necessary.

+## Bugs

 During the planning of the application I decided to skip the search feature for projects.
-It was only during the coding of the project page that I had the need to implement the search function also for projects in order to have a better user experience.
+It was only during the coding of the project page on the frontend, that I had the need to implement the search function also for projects in order to have a better user experience.
 So I had to go back and implement this feature in the backend project (commit d5f3dae https://github.com/fabi8bit/dinomizer_drf_pp5/commit/d5f3dae0e09241c17670ea45e4f573d8e00b6237)

-After creating the Asset form I realized I made a mistake defining the fields in the model, on the backend side.
-One of the feature of the application is that you can upload as assetfile multi type of media like, images, video, and .txt files.
+After creating the AssetCreateForm.js in the frontend, I realized I made a mistake defining the fields in the model, on the backend side.
+One of the feature of the application is that you can upload as assetfile multi type media like, images, video, and .txt files.
 At that point my code was able to upload just images.
 Thanks to the support at code institute I managed to resolve the issue.
 Sean helped me for more than an hour trying to discover and fix the issue.
 He discovered also other issues I had with the useState in the frontend and finally landed on the solution.
-The field type on the Asset model had to be change to Cloudinary field.
+The field type on the Asset model had to be changed to Cloudinary field.
 That resolved the issue and the user is now able to upload images, videos and .txt files.

 After I started to build the Asset form I had the need to include the profile_id, profile_image, and project_owner fields for the Assets.
 The same happened for the participants end points, where I had to include participants_id and participant_image.
 So I went back to the backend project and iclude them in the Api.
 It was more convenient to add those fields in the API than make tons of request to the server from the frontend.

 All the time I went back to drf project I made sure to activate the string in the env.py file to activate the ENV variable.
 That way I had the Django view activated, so it was easy to check the changes I made.
 After checking the code was working as expected, I commented out the ENV variable, saved, add the changes to git, commited, pushed to github and redeployed to Heroku.

-## Bugs

 Projects and Assets list: Filtering is not implemented in the API.
 The filtering happens in the frontend using to the filter method.
 This cause some issues like continously display the loader animation when the filtering doesn't match the filtering criteria.
 This issue will be solved in the future implementing the filtering in the API.